Positional Servo Control [DNO / VTX]

 This application note explains how a simple reversing controller might be used as a building block in a positional servo system in, for instance, a power assist steering system.

 This is not an application we ourselves have implemented, so these notes are theoretical only.
+[2023 note: we now have positional servo control software for our Pro-100 / 160 / 360 models].

 A servo system is a closed loop – one input (demand) tells the system what the output should do and another input (response) senses the systems output.
 By comparing ‘demand’ with ‘response’ and error signal is given which corrects the system until the response equals the demand.